maxstrobel/HCN-PrototypeLoss-PyTorch/README.md

 ### Contributions
 1) PyTorch reimplementation of **Hierarchical Co-occurrence Network (HCN)**
 2) Application of **Prototype loss** during training of HCN
-3) Experiments showing that training with prototype loss can **improve the over all accuracy**
+3) Experiments showing that training with prototype loss can **achieve similar accuracy**

 Software architecture inspired by: